L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Methodology

 The LoD2 models utilized as reference data comprise multiple wall surfaces with planar geometry representation.
 Each wall acts as a reference plane for subsequent registration and possesses a unique object ID along with the corresponding coordinates of several vertices, as specified by the CityGML standard.
 These vertices are employed to calculate the associated plane parameters of each model.

 Since the Z-axis of LiDAR point clouds is adjusted to be vertically upward by the sensors, all wall surfaces are assumed to be extruded along their normal vectors in horizontal directions, as shown in Figure \ref{data association}.
 The resulting buffer zones with a thickness of 1 m are used to associate individual points with the wall surfaces within whose buffers they reside.
-The choice of 1 m is mainly based on two considerations: first, many existing LiDAR-to-Model coarse registration methods already achieve decimeter- to centimeter-level accuracy \citep{diakite2020, sheik2022a, sheik2022b}; second, as building plinths are generally within the centimeter- to decimeter-scale, a 1 m buffer reliably covers them without adding processing overhead.
+The choice of 1 m is mainly based on two considerations: first, many existing LiDAR-to-Model coarse registration methods already achieve decimeter-to-centimeter-level accuracy \citep{diakite2020, sheik2022a, sheik2022b}; second, as building plinths are generally within the centimeter-to-decimeter scale, a 1 m buffer reliably covers them without adding processing overhead.
 Similarly, the DTM is converted into a triangulated irregular network and extruded to filter out redundant LiDAR data.
 This process also removes elements such as vegetation and pedestrians located near buildings.

 Simultaneously, during the buffer zone-based filtering, each individual point is associated with the corresponding wall surface by assigning them unique wall identifiers, as illustrated in Figure \ref{data association}.
 Although the finally usable plane segments are not explicitly extracted at this stage, they must reside within the associated LiDAR point clouds.
-Accordingly, the correspondence relationship are firmly locked at this step.
+Accordingly, the correspondence relationships are firmly locked at this step.

+The built-in semantics in LoD2 models play a critical role in this step, particularly in the accurate identification of wall surfaces.
+These semantics allow wall surfaces to be reliably selected and associated with the corresponding LiDAR point clouds through buffer zone-based filtering.
+In this way, semantic information is transferred from the model to the point clouds, enabling identification of both the wall surfaces in the model and their corresponding point cloud regions.
+This process provides the foundation for the subsequent extraction of wall plinths and enables more reliable identification of wall-related regions without introducing additional data labeling costs.

-In contrast to other plane-based methods that first extract plane segments and then search for correspondences \citep{sheik2022a, Wujanz2018, chen2019}, this strategy maximizes the utilization of existing semantic information from the models.
+In contrast to other plane-based methods that first extract plane segments and then search for correspondences \citep{Wujanz2018,chen2019,sheik2022a}, this strategy maximizes the utilization of existing semantic information from the models.
 By reliably fixing correspondence relationships before extracting specific plane segments, this strategy ensures a more effective use of prior information while achieving greater simplicity and efficiency as shown in Section \ref{subsubsection4.4.3}.